dcomtois/summarytools/README.md

 |     **N.Valid** |       150.00 |      150.00 |       150.00 |      150.00 |
 |   **Pct.Valid** |       100.00 |      100.00 |       100.00 |      100.00 |

-## 4.1 Transposing, Selecting Statistics
+### 2.3.1 Transposing and Selecting Statistics

 Results can be transposed by using `transpose = TRUE`.
-Desired statistics can also be specified using the `stats` argument:
+Statistics can also be selected using the `stats` argument:

 ``` r
 descr(iris, stats = c("mean", "sd"), transpose = TRUE, headings = FALSE)